 package top level property is the name of your project.
 Under

-import is a list of the packages to pull into the
+a list of the packages to pull into the

 vendor directory and manage.